musikele/musikele.github.io/_drafts/how-internet-ads-work.md

 Due to the fact that Google has the majority of the market, it is _ignoring_ all other SSPs and does not offer an easy way to integrate them in DFP.

 **SSPs still have some advantages**.
 For example, when asking for an ad to an SSP, we know exactly how much we're going to be paid if we render that ad, and this means **we can start auctions amongst all configured SSPs and get the best priced ad.** The price is usually given in **CPM** (_cost per mille -_ cost per thousand impressions), so if an ad has a cpm of 10$, one single impression is worth 0.01$ !
 (The average cpm, at the time of writing, is around 1$ if you were asking).

 Interestingly, **we can use this feature to deduce the price of GAM ads**, too.
 How?
 Let's introduce...

-## Real Time Bidding (aka Header Bidding)
+## Header Bidding

-_Header bidding_ is the legacy name for this subsection of ad tech, because historically what I'm going to describe was done in the `<head>` part of the page.
-This is no more true and now we tend to use the name **Real Time Bidding (RTB)** to describe this process.
+the name _Header bidding (HB)_ comes from the fact that, historically, what I'm going to describe was done in the `<head>` part of the page.
+This is no more true, but the name remained :)

-**RTB _hacks_ GAM to allow other SSPs to bid for the same ad units**.
+**HB _hacks_ GAM to allow other SSPs to bid for the same ad units**.
 Let's recap the three foundational items:

 * we can inject whatever creative we want for custom orders.
 * we can define targeting on GAM requests, so we can display specific ads to some users.
 * SSPs will tell us what they're paying us, and we can use this piece of information to estimate the price of GAM ads too.

-You're finally ready to discover **the RTB process**, _for dummies:_
+You're finally ready to discover **the HB process**, _for dummies:_

 1. **We start an auction for every ad unit on page**.
 This means that we ask a bunch of SSPs (except Google, at this stage!) how much they are willing to pay if their ad is chosen.
 2. SSPs will answer with their responses, and **we choose the SSP with the highest value**.
 SSPs will also answer with the ad to render, we will store it in memory and render in the next stage.